- External Websites

 Am I required to make a Building Regulations application?

-The majority of building work requires consent under the Building Regulations; however some types of minor works are not subject to control (see guidance notes below).
+The majority of building work requires consent under the Building Regulations; however some types of minor works are not subject to control.
+Further information is available on the government website.

 To make an application for Building Control Services, please select the appropriate online form: